syncteq/syncteq.github.io/README.md

 3. [MY Income Tax Calculator 2020 - Malaysia](https://play.google.com/store/apps/details?id=syncteq.myincometaxcalculator)

-## Our slogan
+## About
-"Looks simple?
-Give it a try first as we build with heart!
-Thank you"
+It may look simple, that's because we've simplified it with heart!
+Kindly give it a try and review us if it's good.
+Thank you

 ## Contact
 If you have any feedback or suggestion, you can contact us at syncteq@gmail.com and we’ll help you asap.
 Find us